Molting Chickens: What Is It and How to Fix It?

 chicken-molt

-When the days start to get shorter and the season starts to cool down that is when you start to see the first signs of molting in your chickens.
-Molting season usually begins in late summer and early fall.
+When the days start to get shorter and the season starts to cool down, it is when you see the first signs of molting in your chickens.
+The molting season usually begins in late summer and early fall.
 The shortening of the days is the biggest trigger for the molting process.

-No matter the weather, after a year in age, chickens will molt once a year.
-Young spring chicks may molt several times before fall and thus skip the normal molting season to continue their molting process the next year.
+No matter the weather, after a year of age, chickens will molt once a year.
+Young spring chicks may experience it several times before fall and thus skip the “normal” molting season to continue their molting process the following year.

-One of the first things you may begin to notice is a shorter supply of eggs.
-Chicken’s feathers are made of 85% protein.
-Chickens may stop laying eggs when molting to conserve protein and other vital nutrients needed in the production of feathers.
+One of the first things you may notice is a shorter supply of eggs.
+Chicken feathers form from 85% protein.
+Chickens may stop laying eggs when molting to conserve protein and other vital nutrients needed during the production of feathers.
 Feathers are made mostly of keratin.
-The following list describes briefly the parts of the body you may find feathers.
+The following list briefly describes the parts of the body you may find feathers.

 • The neck